zzzprojects/learn-orm/tutorials/ef-core-providers/devart-oracle.md

 # Devart Oracle Provider

-The dotConnect for Oracle is a high-performance ORM enabled data provider for Oracle that builds on ADO.NET technology to present a complete solution for developing Oracle-based database applications.
+Oracle's dotConnect is a high-performance ORM enabled data provider for Oracle that builds on ADO.NET technology to present a complete solution for developing Oracle-based database applications.

- - It introduces new approaches for designing application architecture, boosts productivity, and facilitates the development of database applications.
+ - It introduces new approaches for designing application architecture, boosts productivity, and facilitates database application development.
  - It also supports a wide range of Oracle-specific features, such as Advanced Queuing, Alerts, etc.

 ## Install Entity Framework Core